 Differences between Construction Manager at Risk and Other Methods

-Construction Manager at Risk is different from other delivery methods, and each has different benefits.
+Construction Manager at Risk is different from other project delivery methods, and each has different benefits.
 With Design-Bid-Build, the owner contracts an architect and a general contractor, and they contract down for different pieces of the project.
 Design-Bid-Build tends to be the most expensive since there isn’t enough oversight and input to ensure the project is constructible.
 Design-Build, the owner hires a general contractor that employs the architect and subcontractors, but the owner is still very much at risk.
 Integrated Labor Delivery is a newer labor delivery method, and it ensures that everyone is a stakeholder in the project.
 Including designers, general contractors, owners, and subcontractors in the early stages of a project is beneficial.
 Since they can improve designs on the front end and reduce rework on the back end.